-- 11 1 11 Collaborated on a project

-Talked with Met in person with with with
+Talked with Met in person with Collaborated on a project with Interested in collaborating with

-Natural Resource Conservation Service
+Natural Resource

-Nueces River Authority
+Conservation Service Nueces River Authority П

-National Wildlife Federation
+National Wildlife

+Federation Ш Ш ш ш

 Partners for Conservation

 San Marcos River Foundation

 Sierra Club

 Save Our Springs Alliance

 Siglo Group

 South Llano Watershed Alliance

 Texas A&M University

 Texas Agricultural Land Trust

 Texas Conservation Connection

 Texas Conservation Council

 Texas Land Conservancy

 Texas Land Trust Council

 Texas League of Conservation Voters

 The Nature Conservancy

 Texas Parks and Wildlife

 Texas State University

 Texas Water Resources Institute

 Westcave Nature Preserve

 Wimberley Valley Watershed Association

 University of Texas

-- any additional organizations you (1) talk with, (2) met wi not on the list.
-Also, please mark 1, 2, or 3 for talk, mee
+6. Below, please add any additional organizations you (1) talk with, (2) met with, or (3) collaborated on a

+project with that were not on the list.
+Also, please mark 1, 2, or 3 for talk, meet or collaborate respectively.

 Org #1

 Org #2

 Org #3

 Org #4

 Org #5

+Hill Country Network Survey

+3.

-7. This question hopes to better understand how Hill Country organizations are collaborating orwater planning and conservation issues.
+7. This question hopes to better understand how Hill Country organizations are collaborating onwater planning and conservation issues.
 Below you will find a list of organizations.
 If applicable, please select the appropriate box.

 In the past year, I have:

-Talked with Met in person with Collaborated on a project Ir with nterested in collaborating with
+Talked with Met in person with Collaborated on a project with Interested in collaborating with

 Cibolo Nature Center

 Barton Springs/Edwards Aquifer Conservation District

 Edwards Aquifer Authority

 Environmental Defense Fund

 Greater Edwards Aquifer Alliance

 Guadalupe-Blanco River Authority

 Hays-Trinity Aquifer Volunteer Water Advisory Group

 Hill Country Alliance

 Hill Country Conservancy

 Jacob's Well Natural Area

 Living Waters

 Llano River Field Station - Texas Tech

 Lower Colorado River Authority

 Meadows Center for Water and Environment

 Nueces River Authority

-National Wildlife Federation
+National Wildlife

-Talked with Met in person with Collaborated on a project with Interested in collaborating with
+Talked with Met in person with Collaborated on a project I with nterested in collaborating with

-·

 Our Desired Future

 San Antonio Water System

 San Marcos River Foundation

 Sierra Club

 Save Our Springs Alliance

 South Llano Watershed Alliance

 St. Mary's University

 Texas Alliance of Groundwater Districts

 Texas Center for Policy Studies

 Texas Land Conservancy

 The Nature Conservancy

 Texas League of Conservation Voters

 Texas Parks and Wildlife

 Texas Water Resources Institute

 Texas Wildlife Association

 Water PR

 Westcave Nature Preserve

 Wimberley Valley Watershed Association

 University of Texas

-• any additional organizations you (1) talk with, (2) met winnot on the list.
-Also, please mark 1, 2, or 3 for talk, mee
+8. Below please ad d any additional organizations vou (1) talk with.
+(2) met wi ith, or (3) collaborated on a

+e not on the list.
+Also, please r

 Org #1

-Org #2
+Org #2]

 Org #3

 Org #4

 Org #5

+Hill Country Network Survey

+4.

-9. Please check box to select the primary and secondary (if applicable) area of work for your organization.
+Please note you can only sele Please check box to select the primary and secondary (if applicable) area of work for your organization.
 Please note you can only select one primary and one secondary (even though we realize many of you work across many important areas).

 Primary Secondary

 Education and outreach

 Land use planning

 Land conservation

 Private land stewardship

 Ranching and cultural heritage

 Water conservation

 Wildlife / habitat conservation

 Other (please specify)

 10. Please complete the following information about your organization (optional):

 Annual budget

 Number of staff

-Compensation levels of
+Compensation levels of leadership

-•

-leadership

--

-Normali and a formation of the second second

-Number of members or
+Number of members or donors

-donors

-uonors

-Facilities managed or
+Facilities managed or owned

-racinues manageu or

-owned

-owned

 Hill Country Network Survey

+5.

 11. Is there anything else you'd like to share about networks and Hill Country Conservation?

 12. Please complete the following contact information question:

 Name

 Organization

 Address

 City/Town

 ZIP/Postal Code

 Email Address

 Phone Number

 13. Would you like to stay up-to-date with the results of this study?
-(If yes, we will be in touch via the email address provided)
+(If yes, we will be in touch via the email

+address provided)

+14.

 Would you like to be involved with the "network" during its next steps?
 (If yes, we will be in touch via the email address provided)

+•

+▼